 - Other external urinary collection devices: The market for male incontinence devices has flourished, and you can find many variations for external collection.
 For example, one of them is held in place with hydrocolloid adhesive on the tip of the penis.
 The collection bag can be easily concealed if you wear shorts or boxers.

 - Penile clamps: They are also known as external compression devices.
 What they do is creating some pressure upon the urethra.
 Thus, it stops your urine leakage by temporarily closing the urine flow.
 It does not feel uncomfortable because the surface in contact with the penis is padded with foam.
 However, these devices can only be used for a few hours and for light incontinence.
 Otherwise, you can experience skin irritation or penile circulation issues.

-- Absorbent covers: These are also known as underpads or bed pads.
+- Absorbent covers: These incontinence products for men are also known as underpads or bed pads.
 You can add extra leak protection to your furniture or mattress by using these waterproof products.
 They are meant to be placed whenever you’re sitting or lying.
 They can be disposable or washable, depending on the type.

 Where Can I Find Men’s Incontinence Products?